Privacy Registers Overview

 Legal Entity (Legal Party)

-- Internal Legal Parties can identify the different parts of your organisation, which can represent both regional and global entities.
+• Internal Legal Parties: Identify the different parts of your organisation, including regional and global entities.

-- External Legal Parties identify businesses that support your data processing; these are typically data joint controller, external controller, processors and sub processors.
+• External Legal Parties: Identify businesses that support your data processing, such as data joint controllers, external controllers, processors and sub-processors.

 Processing Event

-The Processing Event Register is typically used to help customers with managing complex data structures.
-For example, if a customer wished to record multiple data transfers for more than one Third Party/Legal party for a processing activity, you would use the Processing Event Register to facilitate this.
+For example, if you need to record multiple data transfers for more than one Third Party or Legal Party within a processing activity, you would use the Processing Event Register.

 Evidence (Controls)